Empower students to explore by building professional connections

 97%

-of high school students reported significant gains in comfortability reaching out to an adult or professional to have a career conversation
+of high school students report significant gains in comfortability reaching out to a professional to have a conversation about college or career

 82 NPS

-82% of students would highly recommend (9 or 10 out of 10) the Career Launch Immersive Experience to a peer
+students highly recommend the Career Launch Immersive Experience curriculum to peers

 "Career Launch is a great way for High school students to explore potential careers while developing their professional network.
 The communication skills that students learn are crucial to life regardless of their path after high school.
 Students who complete the program are well-prepared to continue having career conversations to find their voice and purpose while building connections."